awaescher/FluentDragDrop/README.md

 ![Screenshot](doc/PreviewDragStyles.gif)

-> Did you notice in the 4th sample that you can even update preview images and their opacity at any time while dragging? 😉
+> Did you notice that you can even update preview images and their opacity at any time while dragging? 😉

 ### Compatibility